Overseas Travel and Fieldwork

 The University has a duty of care to its staff and students when they are conducting University business away from its premises.
 Additionally, academic activities are likely to be more successful if they are completed safely and smoothly without incident.
 Activities undertaken away from the University therefore need to be thoroughly thought through and risk assessed to ensure suitable arrangements are put in place.

-The Head of Department is responsible for ensuring that adequate fieldwork planning is carried out, including assessments of the risks that need to be managed and making sure that safe working procedures have been established for all staff and students.
+The head of department is responsible for ensuring that adequate fieldwork planning is carried out, including assessments of the risks that need to be managed and making sure that safe working procedures have been established for all staff and students.

 Staff and students travelling overseas on University business should normally use the University’s travel insurance.
 Please read through these pages thoroughly as they contain a lot of important information.